erikh/scarlett-school/lessons/rdbms/4-joins-and-subselects.md

    FROM parents AS c
      INNER JOIN people AS d ON c.parent_id = d.id
   ) AS b
-WHERE a.id = b.person_id
+WHERE a.id = b.person_id;
 ```

 Let's break down what is happening, in order:

 -   The sub-select (the part in the parentheses) runs first.
 It selects all the
     parents that have a name, using an `INNER JOIN`, from the `parents` table
     against the `people` table.
 It puts this in a temporary place called `b`.
 -   The outer select runs.
 It selects all people, and uses the `WHERE` clause to
     only match names which match a person in `b`'s `person_id` field,
     constraining the view to only those people who have parents.

 That's it!

 ## Assignment

 -   Explain the difference between an `INNER JOIN` and an `OUTER JOIN` using your
     own words.
 -   How would you write the sub-select with multiple joins?
 Is it even possible?